Residual Multi-Fidelity Neural Network Computing: Residual multi-fidelity neural network algorithm

 {\bf Step 3.
 Prediction.} Given any $\bm{\theta} \in \Theta$, an approximation $\tilde{Q}(\bm{\theta})$ of the target quantity $Q(\bm{\theta})$ can be obtained by evaluating the trained deep network $DNN$:

-{\bf On performance of RMFNN algorithm.} It is important to note that the two networks learn two essentially different quantities: $ResNN$ learns the residual function $F$, while $DNN$ learns the target high-fidelity quantity ${Q}_{HF}$.
-On the one hand, since $F$ has small norm (as motivated in Section \ref{sec:rmf}), it can be realized by a network of relatively low degree of freedom while keeping the approximation error small.
-On the other hand, ${Q}_{HF}$ likely has a larger norm than that of the residual function, and therefore it may need to be realized by a deeper network to achieve the desired accuracy.
-Importantly, this architectural difference between the two networks pairs well with the training data availability conditions present in most multi-fidelity modeling problems.
-Generally, the number $N_I$ of available high-fidelity data is small compared to the number $N$ of available low-fidelity data, i.e. $N_{I}\ll N$.
-Since $ResNN$ learns a quantity that is generally small in magnitude relative to the quantity learned by $DNN$, it can do so with a network of smaller degree of freedom, and as such needs less training data.
-Specifically, $ResNN$ uses the small high fidelity data set numbering $N_{I}$, while $DNN$ uses a much larger data set numbering $N$.
-This is an important advantage of the RMFNN algorithm over current composite algorithms \cite{MFNN_Karniadakis:20,MFNN_Motamed:20}, where the networks in their composite settings learn similar quantities in terms of magnitude and hence have similar architectures that need comparable number of training data ($N_I \sim N$).
+{\bf On performance of RMFNN algorithm.} Theorem~\ref{thm:main_approximation_error_result} motivates the hypothesis that the RMFNN algorithm will be highly performative when $||F||_{L^{\infty}}\ll ||Q_{HF}||_{L^{\infty}}$.
+Given these conditions, it is important to note that the two networks in the algorithm learn two essentially different quantities: $ResNN$ learns the residual function $F$, while $DNN$ learns the target high-fidelity quantity ${Q}_{HF}$.
+Since $F$ has a smaller uniform norm compared to ${Q}_{HF}$, $ResNN$ can achieve the desired accuracy using a network with fewer degrees of freedom and less training data, relying on a smaller high-fidelity dataset of size $N_I$.
+In contrast, $DNN$ approximates $Q_{HF}$, which may require a deeper network and a larger dataset of size $N$.
+Importantly, this architectural difference between the two networks pairs well with the training data availability conditions assumed in this and other peer works on multifidelity modeling \cite{Aydin_etal:19,Liu_Wang:19,MFNN_Karniadakis:20,MFNN_Motamed:20,meng2021multi,guo2022multi,song2022transfer,howard2023multifidelity,conti2023multi,partin2023multifidelity}, where the number $N_I$ of available high-fidelity data is small compared to the number $N$ of available low-fidelity data, i.e. $N_{I}\ll N$.
+This distinction gives RMFNN an advantage over existing composite algorithms \cite{MFNN_Karniadakis:20,MFNN_Motamed:20}, where networks often learn quantities with similar uniform norms and require comparable high-fidelity training data sizes ($N_I \sim N$).
+By focusing on the residual, RMFNN reduces the reliance on large high-fidelity datasets, improving efficiency in multifidelity modeling.

 {\bf An alternative approach.} We can take a slightly different approach as follows.
 The first step is the same as in Step 1 above, where we generate low-fidelity and high-fidelity data.